-The Louisiana Bucket Brigade uses grassroots action to create an informed, healthy society that hastens the transition from fossil fuels.
+The Louisiana Bucket Brigade uses grassroots action to create an informed, healthy society that holds the petrochemical industry and government accountable for the true costs of pollution.

 Louisiana is a healthy, prosperous, pollution free and just state where people and the environment are valued over profit.